mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 When you find a worthy ally, you can impart a portion of your wisdom to aid them on their quest.
 As a Magic action, you can expend one Focus Point and touch a willing creature to grant it the ability to cast one Rhythmancy spell of your choice that you have prepared.
 It can cast this spell by expending the required number of your Focus Points, or by using a spell slot of the appropriate level or sufficient Rhythmancy Points it possesses.
 The creature must be on the same plane of existence as you to cast one of your spells in this manner.
 The spell uses your spellcasting ability and Proficiency Bonus when the target casts it.

-This effect lasts until the creature casts your spell.
+This effect lasts until either the creature casts your spell or you finish a Long Rest.
 You can also end the effect at any time (no action required).

 ### Level 6: Vanish